-In administrative lawsuits, the right of civil organizations to bring action is determined by the client or other participant status filled in the administrative procedure constituting the object of the review, while their right to a court hearing is determined by the peremptory or administrative procedure of the environmental authority.
+In administrative lawsuits, the right of civilian organizations to bring action is determined by the client or other participant status filled in the administrative procedure constituting the object of the review, while their right to a court hearing is determined by the peremptory or administrative procedure of the environmental authority.

 The lawful interests necessary for intervention in administrative lawsuits are determined by involvement in the specific impact area and the interest in operation.
-The possibility of intervention does not depend on whether the civil organization actually participated in the administrative procedure as a client.
+The possibility of intervention does not depend on whether the civil organisations actually participated in the administrative procedure as a client.

 The interest in access to environmental information and environmental administrative decisions requires wider access than the possibility of accessing decisions noted in connection with Article 6.
 In connection with the amendment to the Administrative Procedures Code, pursuant to the amendment to the Environment Act, a legally binding decision subject to the Administrative Procedures Code, or such decision declared as enforceable and not subject to appeal, and an administrative environmental contract must be disclosed if its enforcement results in a material environmental effect.